vishrut-b/Master-Thesis/index.md

 consistency in identifying filaments while enabling comparisons of their properties over time.

+- An important step in this project was the categorisation of filaments based on their baryonic density.
+The entire network is composed of various prportions of low and high density regions.
+Lower density sections of the network cannot be expected to display the same changes as the higher density counterparts as time progesses through reionization.
+Hence, the networks in all of the four redshifts were segregated into five density bins, the ranges of which were selected taking into account the overall density distribution of the complete IGM, and density thresholds for star formation and galaxy formation.

 <!-- <div style="display: flex; justify-content: center;">
   <figure style="text-align: center; width: 48%; margin: 0;">
     <img src="assets/css/Cartoon2.png" alt="Elbow Method Graph" style="width: 100%;">